 2020 NetCredit Review – Personal Loans

 NetCredit Review Summary: NetCredit offers personal loans of $1,000 to $10,000 to people of all credit levels, even those with bad credit.
-But with their relaxed approval requirements are supported by extremely high APRs: 34% to 155%.
+But their relaxed approval requirements are supported by high APRs: 36% to 65%.

-NetCredit’s rates are cheaper than those of so-called “payday lenders” which can charge 400% or more interest.
+NetCredit’s rates are cheaper than those of so-called “payday lenders,” which can charge 400% or more interest.
 They’re also longer-lasting, as rather than paying out of your next paycheck, you’ll have to pay your loan off within 6 to 60 months.
-But despite being better than payday lenders, NetCredit is a lot worse than other personal loan providers.
+But despite being a lot better than payday lenders, NetCredit is worse than most other personal loan providers.
 In addition, NetCredit only offers loans in 14 states, so most people in the U.S. can’t even apply.

 People with fair credit or better should definitely not apply for NetCredit personal loans.
 And people with bad credit can likely find better deals elsewhere, such as at their local credit unions.
-Below, you’ll find more information on why NetCredit is not an ideal lending choice.
+Below, you can see how NetCredit ranks in three key categories: Terms, Requirements & Application, and Reviews & Transparency.